Codaisseur/alea/README.md

 [![](https://quay.io/repository/codaisseur/alea-controller/status)](https://quay.io/repository/codaisseur/alea-controller)

+> # :warning: Discontinued / No longer maintained.
+This stuff may still work... or not...

 At [Codaisseur](https://www.codaisseur.com) we want to provide a Heroku like environment for students.
 We <3 [Deis Workflow](https://deis.com/) as do our students, as you can see in this picture.

 [![](http://cd.sseu.re/Cksa06GXIAA7cDa.jpg)](http://cd.sseu.re/Cksa06GXIAA7cDa.jpg)